Energy extraction from the accelerating Kerr black hole via magnetic reconnection in the plunging region and circular orbit region: The Comisso-Asenjo process in the accelerating Kerr Spacetime in the plunging region

 where $\sigma$ denotes the upstream magnetization parameter and $g$ is the geometric index.
 In the high local magnetization limit with magnetic reconnection occurring at the maximum local rate, $g\simeq 0.49$ \cite{Chen:2024ggq}.
 The azimuthal angle of magnetic field lines in the fluid rest frame, denoted by $\xi$, satisfies \cite{Chen:2024ggq}

 This azimuthal angle $\xi$ is subject to the ideal megnetohydrodynamics(MHD) condition \cite{Ruffini:1975ne,Hou:2023bep}.

-We plot the variation of the magnetic field azimuthal angle $\xi$ with the radius of reconnection location $r$ for different values of $A$ in Figure \ref{fig:1}, taking $a=0.93$.
+We plot the variation of the magnetic field azimuthal angle $\xi$ with the radius of reconnection location $r$ for different values of $A$ in the left panel of Figure \ref{fig:1}, taking $a=0.93$.
+Additionally, to make the images clearer, we plotted the logarithm of the absolute value of $\xi$ in the middle panel of Figure \ref{fig:1}.
+However, since the logarithmic plot is less distinguishable at low $r$ values, we also plotted the logarithm of the absolute value of $\xi$ specifically for low $r$ values in the right panel of Figure \ref{fig:1}.
 As noted in \cite{Comisso:2020ykg}, the equatorial current sheet is susceptible to plasmoid instability \cite{20,21,22}, causing it to break up into numerous X-points.
 Among these, the dominant reconnection X-point is the one located at the intersection of the separatrices that encompass the global reconnection flow.
 This specific X-point governs the reconnection dynamics and defines the distance denoted as $r$.

 As can be seen from Figure \ref{fig:1}, $\xi$ is less than 0.
 At $r=$ISCO, $\xi$ equals 0.
 As $r$ decreases, that is, as we plunge inwards from the ISCO towards the event horizon, the absolute value of $\xi$ continuously increases.
 At the event horizon, the absolute value of $\xi$ reaches its maximum, which is consistent with the findings in reference \cite{Chen:2024ggq}.
 As $A$ increases, the absolute value of $\xi$ also continuously increases.
 We plot the value of $\xi$ at the event horizon as a function of $A$ in Figure \ref{fig:2}, which reflects this characteristic more clearly.